Christine Chapman: National Assembly for Wales

 In January 1999, Chapman was selected by a ballot of local party members as the Labour Party's candidate for the constituency of Cynon Valley in the 1999 National Assembly for Wales election, the first election to the devolved legislature since the passage of a referendum which enabled its creation in 1997.
 On her selection, she said her priorities if elected to the assembly would be to improve local communities by addressing the causes of deprivation and poverty, which she said had been "fostered" by the 18 years of UK governance under the Conservative Party from 1979 to 1997.
 She also confirmed that she would stand down from Rhondda Cynon Taf County Borough Council at the 1999 council election, explaining that she wanted to focus her attention on her work in the assembly and her campaign to support Rhodri Morgan in the 1999 Welsh Labour leadership election.

 At the assembly election in May 1999, Chapman was elected as the new assembly member (AM) for Cynon Valley with 9,883 votes, a majority of 677 over the second-place candidate, Phil Richards of Plaid Cymru.
 She was re-elected in the 2003 assembly election with 10,841 votes, on an increased majority of 7,117 over Plaid's candidate David Walters.
 She was re-elected again in the 2007 assembly election with 11,058 votes, this time on a decreased majority of 5,623 over Plaid Cymru candidate Liz Walters, and again in the 2011 assembly election with 11,626 votes, this time on an increased majority of 6,515 over the Plaid Cymru candidate Dafydd Trystan Davies.

 In the National Assembly for Wales, Chapman took an interest in the policy areas of education, training, social exclusion and equal opportunities.
 She aligned herself with the devolutionist faction of the Labour group in the National Assembly.
 In its first term, she was a member of the Audit Committee, the Equality of Opportunity Committee, and the Post-16 Education and Training Committee.
 She served as Deputy Secretary for Education and Economy from February to October 2000.
 From 2000 to 2004, she chaired the Objective One Programme Monitoring Committee, finding the time to complete an MPhil degree at Cardiff University in June 2001.

 She was Chair of the Assembly's Women and Democracy Group and Secretary of the Labour UNISON Group.
 She supported the "Children Are Unbeatable Alliance" which seeks prohibit all corporal or physical punishment of children.

 Chapman stood down in 2016 and was succeeded at the 2016 Welsh Assembly elections by Vikki Howells.

+She is a committee member for Women's Archive Wales.